chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I know Sungrow is a global leader in renewable energy, specializing in solar inverters and energy storage solutions.

-What I find impressive is that you're not just selling products - you're providing complete clean energy solutions for different types of customers, with a strong service network supporting them globally.
+You're providing complete clean energy solutions for different types of customers, with a strong service network supporting them globally.

 I was really impressed by sungrow's mission "clean power for all".
 It's is exactly the kind of impactful project I'm looking to contribute to.
 As a frontend developer, this is really exciting to me.